edurant/edurant.github.io/advising/msml.md

 * One or more summer courses are usually required.
 * BMEs entering in F23 or later should choose the “AI Focus” option.
 * All EECS undergraduate majors allow their free and program elective requirements to be met by MSML courses.
 Check with your advisor if not in EECS.
-  * MSOE allows a maximum of 16 credits of graduate courses (i.e., 4 MSML courses) to be taken before the BS degree is confered.
+  * MSOE allows a maximum of 16 credits of graduate courses (i.e., 4 MSML courses) to be taken before the BS degree is conferred.
   * MSML courses *meeting an undergraduate requirement* count toward full-time undergraduate enrollment.
   * Normal undergraduate tuition applies prior to completing the undergraduate degree requirements.
 * Juniors: [apply here][MSML early entry application]